Santa Fe – New Mexico

 A hearty, bountiful buffet breakfast, which includes homemade tamales is served daily in the light filled dining room.
 Cookies, coffee, and tea are available to guests all day long.

 To our delight, we were no more than a ten to fifteen minute walk from all the highlights.
-Old town Santa Fe inspires one to don a pair of comfy walking shoes, walk and uncover its sights.
+Historic Santa Fe Plaza inspires one to don a pair of comfy walking shoes, walk and uncover its sights.
 Fall is a particularly beautiful time in Santa Fe which is renowned for its sunsets when aspen trees glow like golden crowns; fruit trees turn to red balls of fire, and ruby-red ristras light up doorways, windows, and archways.

 Ristras are pods of dried red chilies strung together during the harvest months.
 They are hung on front doors and windows and symbolize warmth and welcome to those who enter.

 Together with Paris and New York, Santa Fe has a reputation for being a mecca for artists and art collectors.
 It’s an art lover’s dream.